Arka102202/assignment-hierarchical_UI/hierarchical-ui/README.md

   `Assumptions`:
   1. `An employee from HR can't be moved to the design team` to implement this the department name has to be exactly `HR` and `Design`.
   2. Employees can be added without assigning to any team or department, but a department will must have a `Head`, and a team will must have a `Head` and `At-least one member`.

-  3.
+  `Note`:
+  1. In order to simulate the network lag while getting the from the local storage, I have implemented those read write functions using some Promisify-ed setTimeout function which arbitrarily delay the response between 100ms to 1s.

 # Project models: